stuartellis/tf-tasks/README.md

 The provided module code also deploys an AWS Parameter Store parameter that has the SHA256 hash, and attaches an `InstanceSha256` tag to every resource.
 This enables us to query AWS for resources by instance.

-> The provided test setup in each unit includes code to set the value of the variable `tft_edition` to a random string with the prefix `tt`.
+> The provided test setup in each unit includes code to set the value of the variable `tft_edition_name` to a random string with the prefix `tt`.
 This means that test copies of resources have unique identifiers and will not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules